Purpose of Paper

 Extensive use of the library's Westlaw service in order to research the Supreme Court cases ruled on.
 In order to do thorough research author needed to make use of several books from the library's collection.
 Author made own conclusion as to Watergate's consideration as a constitutional crisis after having used library resources.
 Author originally did not feel it should be considered a crisis, but felt the evidence, after completing research, supported it as a crisis.

 Rodriguez, Teresa, "Watergate: An Anatomy of a Constitutional Crisis" (2016).
-FODL Undergraduate Student Writing Contest.
+FODL Library Research Awards.
 1.